openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * Dealer Properties
 * Vehicle Identification Number (VIN)
-* Location Latitude / Longitude
+* Location latitude / longitude

 are anonymized.
 You'll find the fingerprint in the logs with the command